dfki-ric/pytransform3d/README.md

   and that should be as easy as possible.

 pytransform3d assists in solving these issues.
-Its documentation clearly states all of the used conventions, it makes conversions between rotation and transformation conventions as easy as possible, it is tightly coupled with Matplotlib to quickly visualize (or animate) transformations and it is written in Python with few dependencies.
+Its documentation clearly states all of the used conventions, it aims at making conversions between rotation and transformation conventions as easy as possible, it is tightly coupled with Matplotlib to quickly visualize (or animate) transformations and it is written in Python with few dependencies.
 Python is a widely adopted language.
 It is used in many domains and supports a wide spectrum of communication to other software.